bewallyt/Kalendr/README.md

 3. $ npm install -g bower

-4. $ bower install
+4. $ bower install (if you are prompted to choose an angular.js version, we recommend choosing the latest release)

-5. $ bower install angular-bootstrap
+5. $ python manage.py makemigrations

-6. $ python manage.py makemigrations
+6. $ python manage.py migrate

-7. $ python manage.py migrate
+7. $ python manage.py runserver

-8. $ python manage.py runserver
+If you run into migration issues (circular dependencies etc.), please read below: